MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Add-History.md

 Both histories are available in sessions where **PSReadLine** is loaded.
 This cmdlet only works with the session history.
 For more information see, [about_PSReadLine](../PSReadLine/About/about_PSReadLine.md).

+You can use the `Get-History` cmdlet to get the commands and pass them to `Add-History`, or you can export the commands to a CSV or XML file, then import the commands, and pass the imported file to `Add-History`.
+You can use this cmdlet to add specific commands to the history or to create a single history file that includes commands from more than one session.

 ## EXAMPLES

 ### Example 1: Add commands to the history of a different session

+This example add the commands typed in one PowerShell session to the history of a different PowerShell session.

 ```powershell
 Get-History | Export-Csv c:\testing\history.csv -IncludeTypeInformation
 Import-Csv c:\testing\history.csv | Add-History
 ```

-These commands add the commands typed in one PowerShell session to the history of a different PowerShell session.

 The first command gets objects representing the commands in the history and exports them to the `History.csv` file.